-See the 2019 Dryland Forest Symposium Presentations here.
+Register now for the 2020 Dryland Forest Symposium here.

 Dry Forests: The Most Endangered

 Only 5% to 10% of dry forests remain in Hawaii as illustrated by the ecosystem map.

 No other vegetation zone in the Islands has been so significantly altered